 Smoky Mountain Historic Sites There are so many opportunities to experience the rich history of the region by visiting Smoky Mountain historic sites such as: Bud Ogle Cabin, Cades Cove, Elkmont, the Lost CCC Camp, Rockefeller Monument, and Walker Sisters Cabin.
-Wikimedia Commons Elkmont Elkmont is located on a flat valley at the junction of Little River and Jakes Creek.
-Surrounded by steep ridges, the valley is shadowed by Meigs Mountain to the west and Sugarland Mountain to the east.
-More Cades Cove Cades Cove was once a remote place in the Great Smoky Mountains.
+Cades Cove Cades Cove Cades Cove was once a remote place in the Great Smoky Mountains.
 One of the few ways through the Smokies and into the cove was along Indian trails.
 Some of those trails were improved into roads.
 One of those trails was called, appropriately enough, Cades Cove road.
-More Wikimedia Commons Rockefeller Monument In 1940 President Franklin D. Roosevelt dedicated the Great Smoky Mountains National Park for the “permanent enjoyment of the people.”
+Cades Cove Elkmont Elkmont Elkmont is located on a flat valley at the junction of Little River and Jakes Creek.
+Surrounded by steep ridges, the valley is shadowed by Meigs Mountain to the west and Sugarland Mountain to the east.
+Elkmont Rockefeller Monument Rockefeller Monument In 1940 President Franklin D. Roosevelt dedicated the Great Smoky Mountains National Park for the “permanent enjoyment of the people.”
 He spoke from the Rockefeller Monument at Newfound Gap.
-More Only In Your State Lost CCC Camp In 1933 President Roosevelt started the Civilian Conservation Corps, or CCC, to try and solve two problems; reforestation of the nation’s timber resources, and unemployment during the great depression.
-More Bud Ogle Cabin The Bud Ogle Cabin, built in the late 19th century by it’s namesake, Noah “Bud” Ogle, was a farm and cabin located in the Great Smoky Mountains National Park.
-More The Saturday Evening Post Walker Sisters Cabin The Walker Sisters were the only family who choose not to sell their land to the National Park Service when the Smokies became a National Park.
+Rockefeller Monument Walker Sisters Cabin Walker Sisters Cabin The Walker Sisters were the only family who chose not to sell their land to the National Park Service when the Smokies became a National Park.
 The six Walker sisters watched from the only home they had ever known as their lifelong neighbors moved after selling their land to the park.
-More Get The Smoky Mountain Insider The latest events & exclusive deals delivered straight to your inbox Thank you for subscribing!
+Walker Sisters Cabin Bud Ogle Cabin Bud Ogle Cabin The Bud Ogle Cabin, built in the late 19th century by it’s namesake, Noah “Bud” Ogle, was a farm and cabin located in the Great Smoky Mountains National Park.
+Bud Ogle Cabin Lost CCC Camp Lost CCC Camp In 1933 President Roosevelt started the Civilian Conservation Corps, or CCC, to try and solve two problems; reforestation of the nation’s timber resources, and unemployment during the great depression.
+Lost CCC Camp You Might Also Like Explore the Gatlinburg Space Needle!
+Top 5 Swimming Holes In The Smokies Scenic Routes Through the Smokies Get The Smoky Mountain Insider The latest events & exclusive deals delivered straight to your inbox Thank you for subscribing!
 Check your email for a confirmation link.